Dick Irvin: Playing style

 "He is playing centre, and playing it so spectacularly that he is touted the real find of the season.
 He plays clean hockey, too, and has a most deceptive method of wig-wagging his way through the best defences for a shot on the nets.
 Generally, his shots are billed through to the goal, as any of a trio of league goaltenders can substantiate."

 — Edmonton Journal on Irvin during his 1916–17 season with the Portland Rosebuds.

 Irvin with the Portland Rosebuds in 1916–17.

 When PCHA president Frank Patrick signed Irvin to his league for the 1916–17 season, to play with the Portland Rosebuds, he claimed the 23-year old former Winnipeg amateur centre ice man was "the greatest forward who ever came into the Pacific Coast League" and predicted that before the end of the season Irvin would be "one of the best players in the country."
 Patrick hailed Irvin as a "natural-born goal getter" who "scores from almost any possible angle."

 After a slow start in Portland, where Irvin himself was convinced that he was not to be given a chance to properly display his worth as a player, later on confessing that he had had early thoughts on leaving the league and returning home to Winnipeg, he was finally injected into a game in Portland and made good with a vengeance.
 At the end of the season he had lived up to Frank Patrick's high expectations and he almost caught up with the top point producers in the league, finally finishing 4th in goals and 5th in points despite his slow start to the season where he sat on the bench for most of the first five games.

-Irvin was not only clean playing but also a clean living individual who did not touch either alcohol or nicotine, figuring a perfect health would be one of his best assets, to go along with his deceptive wig-wagging moves and his dangerous shooting ability on the ice.
+Irvin did not touch either alcohol or nicotine, figuring perfect health would be one of his best assets.

 Personal

 Irvin kept a home in Regina, Saskatchewan, for most of his life, before buying a home in Mount Royal in 1954.
-Irvin married Bertha Helen Bain and fathered two children, daughter Fay and son James Dickinson Irvin III (known as Dick, Jr.) who is a noted Canadian television sports announcer.
+Irvin married Bertha Helen Bain and fathered two children, daughter Fay and son James Dickinson Irvin III (known as Dick Irvin Jr.) – a noted Canadian television sports announcer.
 He was a noted pigeon fancier.
 Irvin died at his Mount Royal home.
 According to his obituary in the Montreal Gazette, Irvin "died after a lingering illness.
 [He] had to retire because of the illness that was finally to snuff out his colorful life."
 He was interred in Mount Pleasant Cemetery, Toronto.

 Irvin was portrayed in the 2005 Maurice Richard biopic The Rocket by Canadian actor Stephen McHattie.